amaxcz/go-shebang/README.md

   - simple and secure

-> For a long time I was looking for a simple way to create a comfortable scripts, and finally I solved this problem in one evening.
+> For a long time I was looking for a simple way to create a comfortable scripts, and finally I solved this problem in one night.

 ### Version
 1.0